SnippyRP/aztec2/README.md

 # Aztec² CPU
 The Aztec² is an 8-bit homebrew computer using a load-store architecture, using a RISC-like instruction set.
 It has a 16-bit address bus.
+The circuit was originally made in [Logisim Evolution](https://github.com/logisim-evolution/logisim-evolution), and is being built in real life!

 ## Instruction Set

     (0000) 0: NOP (No operation, skip)